wil93/mailipy/README.md

 The command will inform you of how many emails are going to be sent, and then will prompt you for a password.

+# Contributing

+You can make changes to the [`gen.py`](./mailipy/gen.py) and [`send.py`](./mailipy/send.py) scripts, and test these changes by running a local version of Mailipy.
+After testing your changes, you can open a pull request.

+## Running a local version of Mailipy

+1. Make sure you have [pipenv](https://pipenv.pypa.io/) installed in your system.
+2. Run `pipenv install` followed by `pipenv shell` from the root of the source directory.
+3. Now you can run `mailipy-gen` and `mailipy-send`, and these will include your local changes.
+You can verify that you're running a different binary than the one installed with `pip` by running `which mailipy-gen`: the command will return the full path of the binary you're using.